 After earning their degree, Ph.D. graduates have good salary prospects in business and academic settings.
 According to Payscale.com, as of March 2017, organizational development managers earned a median salary of $86,226.
 Most professionals in this position earned between $59,780 and $122,562 as a base salary at that time.

 Another option includes postsecondary education, which involves teaching at the college and university level.
 As of May 2016, postsecondary business teachers, such as those who teach human resources and labor relations, received a median salary of $77,490 as reported by the U.S. Bureau of Labor Statistics (BLS).
 Top-paying states included Massachusetts, Illinois, New Hampshire, California, and the District of Columbia.

 In May 2016, training and development managers earned a median wage of $105,830 according to the BLS.
 At that time, the highest-paying states for this occupation included New Jersey, New York, Massachusetts, the District of Columbia, and Virginia.

 Additionally, the computer equipment manufacturing, oil and gas extraction, and software publisher industries were especially lucrative for these professionals.
 Although there are common job titles for qualified graduates with a Ph.D. in Organizational Leadership, they may pursue careers in a variety of fields, where a strong understanding of leadership principles is appreciated.
 These fields might include:

 - Labor relations

 - Non-profit administration

 - Organizational Behavior

-In general, Ph.D. programs require 60-72 credits to complete and culminate in a dissertation and an exam.
-To fulfill the core curriculum requirements, students might pursue topics in organizational behavior and change, qualitative and quantitative research, ethics or statistics.
-Some programs may allow for internships or concentrations in business, ecclesial, nonprofit or educational leadership, among other specialties.
+In general, Ph.D. programs require 60 to 72 credits to complete and culminate in a dissertation and an exam.
+Some programs may allow for internships or concentrations in business, ecclesial, nonprofit, or educational leadership, among other specialties.
+To fulfill the core curriculum requirements, students might pursue topics in organizational behavior and change, qualitative and quantitative research, ethics, or statistics.